Nursery School Children

 Library

-The library is used frequently by village children for academic enrichment and to satisfy their curiosities about the world.
+The library is used frequently by village children to satisfy their curiosities about the world.
 Computers were donated to the library to augment the children's learning.
 Educational programs for learners of all ages, along with resources for high-level professional use, are available to all.